sarahbrans/sarahbrans/README.md

-### 🙋‍♀️Introducing Myself
+👋Hi, I'm Sarah, an undergrad student at OCCC.

-Hi, I'm Sarah, an undergrad student at OCCC.
-I'm a Data and SQL enthusiast learning data analysis and reporting, query optimization, database design, and data modeling.
+💼I'm a Data and SQL enthusiast learning data analysis and reporting, query optimization, database design, and data modeling.

  - Querying data using SQL
  - Developing dashboards on Power BI and Tableau.